nahmisa/TaskListRails/README.md

-- Set up necessary controller(s) and route(s) that you will need in order to show a task from the database [DONE]- Create a root route for your application that directs users to the list of all tasks
-  - Each task name in the list should link to a `show` action that will render a new view for the user.
+- Set up necessary controller(s) and route(s) that you will need in order to show a task from the database [DONE]- Create a root route for your application that directs users to the list of all tasks [DONE]  - Each task name in the list should link to a `show` action that will render a new view for the user.
   - The `show` view should include the complete information about the task: name, description, completion status, and completion date.
 - All markup in all views should have semantic relevance.